Moldytzu/mOS/README.md

 ## Screenshots
 See [screenshots folder here](./docs/gallery/)

+## Issues
+mOS is in a very pre-alpha stage of development and it is not guranteed to be bug-free.
+We track them [here](https://github.com/Moldytzu/mOS/issues).
+If you encounter a never to be seen bug, feel free to open a new issue.
+We're happy to see people try to help!

 ## Font
 The default terminal font is a modified version of [Hack](https://github.com/source-foundry/Hack), licensed under the MIT License.